JoshuaRowePhantom/Phantom.Coroutines/README.md

 This library does not provide platform-specific IO primitives.
 It provides only those primitives that are implementable only using the C++ standard and common extensions.

+This library include Visual Studio Natvis visualizers for many of the embedded types.

 == Using ==

 Put the ```include/Phantom.Coroutines``` directory in your include path.
 Then,